-Grant deeds and the provision of funding
+Grant agreements and the provision of funding

-- A grant deed will be developed using information provided in the application form and in negotiation with the approved recipient or their sponsor. - The grant deed will specify the financial and operational requirements of the grant. - All recipients must comply with all terms and conditions in the grant deed. - Funding will not be available prior to both parties signing the grant deed, along with the provision of any additional required documentation to the department. - Acceptance of the grant payment indicates the recipient's acceptance of all funding terms and conditions in the guidelines and grant deed. - Funding may be provided in milestone payments with a final payment withheld until completion of the project and the department's acceptance of acquittal documentation. - The date and value of the milestone payments will be negotiated however the final decision will be made by the department. - Funds granted must be spent for the purposes stated in the application form and grant deed.
+- A grant agreement will be developed using information provided in the application form and in negotiation with the approved recipient or their sponsor. - The grant agreement will specify the financial and operational requirements of the grant. - All recipients must comply with all terms and conditions in the grant agreement. - Funding will not be available until both parties sign the grant agreement and provide any additional required documentation to the department. - The project activities cannot commence until both parties have signed the grant agreement and the additional required documentation is received by the department. - Successful applicants may be required to complete a Conflict of Interest declaration prior to the release of any funding.
+A conflict of interest exists in instances where a successful applicant has, or could be perceived to have, an interest (whether personal, financial or otherwise) which conflicts or which may reasonably be perceived as conflicting with the recipient's ability to meet the requirements and obligations of the project fairly, objectively and independently.
+Acceptance of the grant payment indicates the recipient's acceptance of all funding terms and conditions in the guidelines and grant agreement. - Funding may be provided in milestone payments with a final payment withheld until completion of the project and the department's acceptance of acquittal documentation. - The date and value of the milestone payments will be negotiated however the final decision will be made by the department. - Funds granted must be spent for the purposes stated in the application form and grant agreement.
 Variations to the agreed project details should be applied for in writing to the department.
-It is at the absolute discretion of the delegated officer to provide approval.
-No variation is to be implemented without the applicant first receiving a notice of approval from the department. - In the event of cancellation of a funded activity, the department must be notified in writing and all unspent funds returned to the department immediately.
+It is at the absolute discretion of the department's delegated officer to provide approval.
+No variation is to be implemented without the applicant first receiving a notice of approval from the department.

+- In the event of cancellation of a funded activity, the department must be notified in writing and all unspent funds returned to the department immediately. - All projects must be completed within two years from the signing of the grant agreement.